Ongiik/Ongiik/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Benen and I am currently a full-time computer science student looking for a Summer 2024 Internship!
+My name is Benen and I am currently a graduated computer science student looking for a Summer 2026 Internship!

-🌱 I’m currently learning ReactJS, NodeJS, and Python on my free time.
-Hopeful to dig into Express and MongoDB in the near future.
+🌱 I’m currently learning React and Node on my free time.
+Hopeful to dig into Express in the near future.

 😄 Interests:
 * Web development.